bokeh/bokeh/sphinx/source/docs/quickstart.rst

-The |bokeh.plotting| interface is also quite handy if we need to customize the output a bit more by adding more data series, glyphs, logarithmic axis, etc. It's also possibly to easily combine multiple glyphs together on one plot as shown below:
+The |bokeh.plotting| interface is also quite handy if we need to customize the output a bit more by adding more data series, glyphs, logarithmic axis, etc. It's also possible to easily combine multiple glyphs together on one plot as shown below:

 .. bokeh-plot::